Rigidity of Circle Packings with Flexible Radii

 There are essentially two constraints that are determined only by the radii - the angle sums around disk 4 and 7 must be $2\pi$.
 We define the following function that maps 3 radii of a triangle to the angle:

 It is well known $\alpha(x,y,z)$ is monotonically increasing with $y$ and $z$ while monotonically decreasing with $x$\cite{kstep}.
-Using these monotonic relations, we can bound one of $r_2$ and $r_5$ given the other one.
-Given radius of disk 2, the radius of disk 5 is minimal when disk 1,3,4, and 7 are fixed in size.
-Similarly, disk 5 is maximal when disk 4,7,6,8,9, and 10 are fixed in size.
+Using these monotonic relations, we can bound one of $r_2$ and $r_5$ given the other.
+Consider all possible packings where blue disks are not bigger and red disks are not smaller.
+Fixing the radius of disk 2, the radius of disk 5 is minimal when the radii of disks 1,3,4, and 7 are fixed (otherwise, the angles around disk $7$ cannot sum up to $2\pi$ due to monotonicity previously mentioned).
+Similarly, the radius of disk 5 is maximal when the radii of disks 4,7,6,8,9, and 10 are fixed.
 As a result, we can compute the minimal and maximal value of $r_5$ given $r_2$.
-The minimal value of $r_5$ satisfies:
+The minimal value of $r_5$ satisfies the following.

 Similarly, the maximal value of $r_5$ must satisfy: